JohnHarrysson/university-database/FD.md

 ## Questions:
 - How to treat the mandatory courses?
 Since mandatory is not an attribute but a relation in our ER I have not added it as an attribute here.
 But for example: Say we have a course code and a program name.
 Then we could say whether the course is mandatory for that program or not.
 So we could model this as the FD: **code, pName $\rightarrow$ mandatoryProgram** if we would include mandatoryProgram as an attribute.
 - How do we handle registered and taken?
 If we add as attributes, these could create new FD's or make existing ones more sensible.
 Example: The FD **IDnr, code $\rightarrow$ grade** would work better as not having taken a course should not give a grade U.
-- **clName** is still without any FD
+- **clName** is still without any FD's.
+Something I've missed here?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5MzkxNDQ2NCw4NDM0MTY2NTcsLTM1MT
+eyJoaXN0b3J5IjpbMTE4Njc4ODk4Myw4NDM0MTY2NTcsLTM1MT
 Y1ODU3MywtMjAwMDQ2NDE3MiwxMDY4NDQwNV19
 -->